Knowsley Hall: Parkland

 This consists of an area of approximately 2500 acre surrounded by a stone wall 9+1/2 mi long.
 It has been registered by English Heritage at Grade II.
 The park was landscaped in the 1770s by "Capability" Brown, who flooded a 62 acre lake to feed the water-gardens around the hall.
 The southeast section of the park was made into a safari park in 1971.
 To the east and northeast of the hall is a chain of lakes, White Man's Dam, the Octagon Pond and the Home Pond.
 The Octagon was built as a summer house in 1755 and designed by Robert Adam.

 The park contains a number of buildings.
 These include the New House which was built for the 18th Earl and his family, by Phillimore in 1963 in Neo-Georgian style, the stables to the north of the hall which were designed by William Burn in the 1840s, the boathouse of 1837, also by William Burn, the Nest, Home Farm, and a number of lodges.

 The parkland also contains the highest point in Knowsley Unitary Authority, 100 m above sea level, at SJ 456 943.

 Present use

 Apart from the Safari Park being a tourist attraction, the hall and its grounds are used for a number of purposes.
 The hall can be booked for conferences and corporate events, and for private events.
 It is licensed for weddings.
 Events are held in the grounds to raise money for local charities.

+Knowsley Hall was the filming location of the Davenport family estate (Fackham Hall) in the 2025 parody film Fackham Hall.